The Visa

 PriFest: Winner: Best Actor, 2021

-In its essence, it’s a story about the lengths two incongruous characters will go to if sufficiently desperate and driven; but there are a number of elements that distinguish this film from the mere will-they-won’t-they.
+In its essence, it’s a story about the lengths two incongruous characters... one Albanian, the other, British... will go to if sufficiently desperate and driven; but there are a number of elements that distinguish this film from the mere will-they-won’t-they.
 It’s a film about collisions and contradictions.
-Ailsa & Artur come from worlds apart, yet her immigration paralegal and his residency-seeker couldn’t be a more seamless fit.
-The undercurrents of shared goals and obstacles are obvious - Ailsa’s biological imperative will echo with many women, while Artur’s need for safe haven taps into one of the most emotive and controversial societal issues of our day.
+Ailsa & Artur come from worlds apart, yet her immigration paralegal and his troubled tourist couldn’t be a more seamless fit.
+The undercurrents of shared goals and obstacles are obvious - Ailsa’s biological imperative will echo with many women, while Artur’s story taps into one of the most emotive and controversial societal issues of our day.
 This contemporary backdrop provides a canvas against which the consequent high-stakes drama is played out.

 Writer/Director: